By Natalia Courtois on Feb 10, 2020 @ 11:00 AM

-Cold season seems like it is always right around the corner.
-When those symptoms hit you, it is no secret that you do not feel your best--which can affect your productivity, mood, and stamina.
-Depending on the strain's severity, a cold virus can affect your health in more ways than just a runny nose.
-This can include symptoms like swollen nasal passages, headaches, temporary hearing loss, muscle aches, and impaired vision due to sinus pressure!
+Cold season always seems to be just around the corner.
+When you start feeling those symptoms, it's clear you don't feel your best.
+It can impact your work, mood, and energy.
+Depending on how severe the virus is, a cold can affect your health in more ways than just a runny nose.
+You might experience swollen nasal passages, headaches, temporary hearing loss and muscle aches.
+You may even get blurred vision due to sinus pressure!

 The Why